manweile/MusicProcessing/README.md

 - remove all APEv2 tags from mp3 files
   - remove all non ID3v2.3 tags from mp3 files
   - verify all mp3 files have only ID2v2.3 tags
-- rename a few audio files that have "NN song title".ext to "artist name"-"song title".ext
+- rename the few audio files that have incorrect filename format

-### Python Music Processing
+## Python Music Processing
 I will use the music processing  python code to:
 - create csv lists
   - all audio files and their extension